 You can use the different metrics in the report to get a better understanding of your audience.

 By default, the chart in your report is organized by gender distribution and age group for your channel or video.
 Each bar represents the percentage of views or watch time for a given age group relative to the total.
 You can also see the same information in a bar or pie chart.

-Toggling between dimensions below the chart will adjust the data and visualization in the table: For example, if you're looking at Viewer age and Viewer gender, you can select an additional dimension, like Geography.
+Toggling between dimensions below the chart will change the data and visualization in the table: For example, if you're looking at Viewer age and Viewer gender, you can select an extra dimension, like Geography.
 This will update the graph to show the age and gender distribution for a specific location.